-- to remove the need for fully vaccinated contacts to isolate as close contacts. - The Grant was changed to support the health policy and to ensure those who were not isolating were not eligible for the Grant.
+- To remove the need for fully vaccinated contacts to isolate as close contacts. - The grant was changed to support the health policy and to ensure those who were not isolating were not eligible for the grant.

-7. From 30 November 2021 to 10 December 2021, the grant was amended to reflect apply the household contact rules - vaccination status is irrelevant for household contacts, but relevant for non-household contacts
+7. From 30 November 2021 to 10 December 2021, the grant was amended to reflect

-- The health policy changed to support the increase in the Omicron variant. - Omicron was added as a variant of concern for the purpose of the Grant - Eligibility was changed for vaccination and household status are irrelevant as all contacts are required to isolate
+- The health policy changed to support the increase in the Omicron variant. - Omicron was added as a variant of concern for the purpose of the grant - Eligibility was changed for vaccination and household status are irrelevant as all contacts are required to isolate.